AjayOdedara/WeeklyNewTrends/README.md

 # Weekly New Trending Products

 iPhone app in Swift that presents one view controller containing a table view that shows a list of products.
-When an item of the list is selected, you should display a Detail Screen with the basic information of the Product (name, price and expanded image).
+When an item of the list is selected, display a Detail Screen with the basic information of the Product (name, price and expanded image).

 <p align="center">
   <img width=35% src="https://github.com/AjayOdedara/WeeklyNewTrends/blob/main/Images/ProductList.PNG" />